BJ's Wholesale Club: Today

 Many of BJ's clubs offer special services to members, such as car rentals, gas stations, home heating oil, an optical department, propane filling, and vacation packages.
 These services vary from location to location.
 As of 2008, there were 154 clubs with optical departments.
 As of 30 January 2010 BJ's operated 104 gasoline stations at their clubs.
 In February 2007, BJ's closed all pharmacies in its clubs.

-BJ's Wholesale Club locations frequently stock different varieties of products at different locations.
-However, all clubs carry the items listed in the coupon book that is published on a monthly basis.
-However, at certain times, it is not uncommon for a certain club not to carry a new item immediately due to its higher demand.

 In March 2010, BJ's announced they would move their corporate headquarters from Natick to Westborough, Massachusetts in 2011.
 On January 5, 2011, BJ's announced it would close five underperforming stores in the Southeast, eliminate approximately 100 headquarters jobs by the end of the month, and restructure its home office and some field operations.
 Its restructuring moves would result in savings of 78 to 82 cents per share for its fiscal fourth quarter.

 On December 19, 2019, BJ's named Lee Delaney as its next CEO starting February 2, 2020.
 Delaney had been an executive vice president and chief growth officer of the company since 2016.
 Then CEO Chris Baldwin became executive chairman.
 Following Delaney's death on April 8, 2021, BJ's financial chief Bob Eddy took over as interim CEO.
 On April 20, 2021, Bob Eddy’s interim status was removed and he was given the permanent CEO position.

-In November 2021, BJ’s announced plans to expand to La Vergne, Tennessee.
-The announcement of the club in La Vergne will represent the first BJ’s Club in Tennessee.
+In November 2021, BJ’s announced plans for its first store in Tennessee, to be located in La Vergne, a suburb of Nashville.
+The store opened on June 14, 2023.
+The company has announced plans for at least two additional stores in the Nashville market, with confirmed locations being added in Goodlettsville and Mt.
+Juliet.

+Locations

+As of May 2025, BJ's operates 250 BJ's clubs in 21 states and employed approximately 25,000 team members (both full- and part-time).
+BJ's utilizes three cross-dock distribution centers along with third-party warehouse space when extra storage is needed.